Can’t Afford A New Fridge? Here’s Some Advice To Help

 If you can’t afford a new fridge, you can make the most out of your old one.
-You can clean and repair an old fridge to have it working just like new.
+You can clean and repair an old fridge to have it working just like new, or you can repair it.
 There are also some clever ways to get a like-new fridge for cheap or even free.
-There are also diets that can help you live without a fridge while you save up for the new one.

 Don’t let the lack of a brand-new fridge hold you down.
 Check out these tips for making the most of your old fridge—or even living without one!

-What to Do When You Can’t Afford a Fridge
+What to Do When You Can’t Afford a New Fridge

 #1 Give Your Old Fridge a Deep Clean